Frequently Asked Questions

 You can learn more about Montessori’s identity here.

-Metropolitan Montessori is the only Montessori school in Manhattan that offers an elementary program.
+MMS is the only Montessori school in Manhattan that offers an elementary program.
 The school is accredited by both the American Montessori Society and the New York Association of Independent Schools.
 The school is small, but offers a rich and varied curriculum encompassing math, language arts, social studies, visual arts (including woodworking and ceramics), performing arts (including drama, choral music, violin, movement, and dance), foreign language (Spanish and French), technology, science and nature studies at Black Rock Forest, and physical education and health.

 Families in New York City are fortunate to have many school choices.
 For some families, single-sex education may be a desirable option.
-At Metropolitan Montessori, we offer an “education for life.”
+At MMS, we offer an “education for life.”
 We believe boys and girls benefit from learning together and developing respectful friendships in a school setting.
-At Metropolitan, boys and girls in the Primary program learn how to fix things, how to make things, and how to take care of their environment.
+At MMS, boys and girls in the Primary program learn how to fix things, how to make things, and how to take care of their environment.
 In the Elementary school, all students sing, dance, play soccer, solve math problems, write computer code, and discuss literature.
 Students are exposed to forms of self expression without regard to gender.

 MMS graduates attend highly selective public and independent high schools in New York City, and go on to graduate from excellent colleges, universities, and professional schools.
 Known for their social and emotional resilience, responsible work habits, and inner confidence, our alumni are adaptable, having learned to work successfully on their own, in groups, and alongside their teachers.
 They are active in their school communities, pursuing a range of academic interests, extra-curricular activities, community service projects, and hobbies.